Sheri Fink: Awards an honors

 In March 2010 The Deadly Choices at Memorial was awarded second place in the "Large Magazine" category of the Association of Health Care Journalists's (AHCJ) Awards for Excellence in Health Care Journalism.
 The following month Fink was awarded a Pulitzer Prize for Investigative Reporting for the article.

 The article also won a 2010 National Magazine Award for Reporting, and the 2010 Dart Award for Excellence in Coverage of Trauma given by the Dart Center for Journalism and Trauma at the Columbia University Graduate School of Journalism.
 She was a finalist for the 2010 Michael Kelly Award.

 Fink's 2013 book Five Days at Memorial, which expanded on her 2009 article, won the National Book Critics Circle Award for Nonfiction (2013), the Los Angeles Times Book Prize for Current Interest (2013), the Ridenhour Book Prize (2014), and PEN/John Kenneth Galbraith Award (2015).

+In 2025, Fink was awarded an honorary Doctor of Science (D.Sc.) degree from Boston University.